kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 - Reviewed the Drive-by URL attack results.
 - Disabled Multi-factor Authentication for the Global Admin.

-# You have successfully completed Lab 06, proceed with the next labs.
+## You have successfully completed Lab 06.
+Proceed to the next exercise.